observatorycontrolsystem/observatorycontrolsystem.github.io/index.md

 * Update the states of requests to keep users in the loop and to keep track of what still needs to be done
 * Manage users who are able to submit requests

-**Since these actions are all backed by APIs, they can be triggered programmatically and can easily be incorported into other web interfaces and software systems.**
+Since these actions are all backed by APIs, they can be triggered programmatically and can easily be incorported into other web interfaces and software systems.

-See the [Getting Started]({% link getting-started.md %}) guide for details on how to begin using the OCS.
+See the [Components]({% link components/index.md %}) section for more information about the different components of the OCS, and the [Getting Started]({% link getting-started.md %}) guide for details on how to begin using it.

-# Questions?
+#### Questions?

 You can reach out to us at [ocs@lco.global](mailto:ocs@lco.global).